 You should allow sufficient time to complete all required assignments so that you can get help if you need it.
 Remember that no matter what the reason, the first lab activity and the first homework assignment you miss will be considered your dropped assignments, so please do not ask to make up these assignments.
-If you have to miss subsequent work beyond the lab and homework assignments that are dropped from your grade, and you have documented reasons for missing this work, we will consider allowing you to make up that work.
+If you have to miss subsequent work beyond the lab and homework assignments that are dropped from your grade, we will consider allowing you to make up that work provided that you communicate with us in a timely manner to explain the situation.
 You will need to contact Dr. Everson as soon as possible (and no later than one week after missing the assignment) to discuss making up missed work.